Willi Orbán: 1. FC Kaiserslautern

 Orbán started his career in the 1.
-FC Kaiserslautern youth academy as a 4 year old and progressed through the ranks of the club's academy by playing for the club's U17 and U19 sides.
+FC Kaiserslautern youth academy as a four-year-old and progressed through the ranks of the club's academy by playing for the club's U17 and U19 sides.

 At the start of the 2011–12 season, Orbán was then promoted to 1.
 FC Kaiserslautern II squad.
 Shortly after, he was called up to the first team by Manager Marco Kurz.
-He made first-team debut in a match against Bayern Munich on 27 August 2011.
+He made his first-team debut in a match against Bayern Munich on 27 August 2011.
 But his return was short–lived when he suffered an injury that kept him out for a month.
 Despite this, he signed his first professional contract with the club, keeping him until 2014.

 Orbán received his first start against 1.
 FC Nürnberg on 26 November, deputising for suspended right back Florian Dick.
 Orbán made the team 6 times in the Bundesliga, but spent most of his time with the reserve team, 1.
 FC Kaiserslautern II, in the fourth tier, scoring three goals in 23 matches.

 Orbán split the following season with the first team and the reserve team, but managed to break into the first team down the stretch, starting 4 of Kaiserslautern's final 5 matches in the 2012–13 2.
 Bundesliga.
 He scored his first goal with the first team in a 3–1 victory over Jahn Regensburg FC on 12 May 2013.
 Orbán also started both legs of Kaiserslautern's promotion playoff against 1899 Hoffenheim as the club sought an immediate return to the Bundesliga.
 Kaiserslautern lost 5–2 on aggregate, remaining in the second division.
 At the end of the 2012–13 season, he made nine appearances and scoring once in all competitions.